FAYA | Fifth Avenue Young Adults

 In 1889, a young adult ministry was formed called “The Young People’s Christian Association.”
 This group existed and grew until 1960.

-In 2021, after learning of the group’s history, members of this community decided to return to our roots and honor where we’ve been by bringing back the name FAYA.
+In 2021, after studying up on the group’s history, members of this community decided to return to our roots and honor where we’ve been by bringing back the name FAYA.

-We celebrate where we’ve come from and all who went before us to make this group what it is.
+We celebrate where we’ve come from and all who went before us to make this ministry what it is.
 The rest is history!

 About Rev. Sarah Speed

 Hi!
-I’m Rev. Sarah Speed, the leader of the 20s + 30s group at Fifth Avenue Presbyterian Church, and I would love to get to know you!
-I moved to NYC in 2021 to begin leading this amazing group, and can not imagine a better community to call home.
-If you have questions about our theology, the church, our activities, or if you’d just like another friend in the city- I’m here.
-I’d love to grab a coffee or hop on zoom together to get to know you more.
-Reach out at email email@example.com and we’ll find a time!
+I’m Sarah Speed, the leader of the group 20s+30s gorup at Fifth Avenue Presbyterian Church, and I would love to get to know you!
+I moved to NYC in 2021 to lead this amazing group, and I cannot imagine a better community to call home.
+If you have questions about our theology, the church, our activities, or if you’d just like another friend in the city, I’m here.
+I’d love to grab a coffee or hop on Zoom together to get to know you more.
+Reach out at email@example.com and we’ll find a time.
 Coffee’s on me.